-Most listings are in the $60's per square foot per year.
-The Tarzana submarket is seeing a a rise in rates.
-In the last 3 months, the median rate increased $29 per sqft per year.
-That's a 84% increase in rent.
+Most listings are in the $30's per square foot per year.
+The Tarzana submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate increased $34 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the Tarzana submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Tarzana submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 6 listings have been made available, which means office spaces might be going fast.
+In the last 90 days, 15 listings have been made available, which means spaces are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 8,280 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are approximately 2 stories.
+The standard measurement for office space in this area is around 1,310 sqft.
+Most buildings in this area are around 2 floors.
 Most buildings in this region were built in 1982 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Tarzana folk.
-Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.
+Manufacturing is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst Tarzana occupants.
+Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.